Public administration: Antiquity

-India in the 6th century BCE
+Ancient India

 The Harappa and Mohenjo-daro civilizations had organized bodies of public servants, suggesting the presence of some form of public administration.
 Numerous references exist to Brihaspati's contributions to laws and governance.
 An excerpt from Ain-i-Akbari [vol.III, tr. by H. S. Barrett, p.
-217–218], written by Abul Fazl, mentions a symposium of philosophers from various faiths held in 1578 at Akbar's instance.
+217–218], written by Abu'l-Fazl ibn Mubarak, mentions a symposium of philosophers from various faiths held in 1578 at Akbar's instance.
 It is believed that some Charvaka thinkers may have participated in the symposium.
-In "Naastika," Fazl refers to the Charvaka law-makers emphasizing "good work, judicious administration, and welfare schemes."
+In "Naastika", Fazl refers to the Charvaka law-makers, emphasizing "good work, judicious administration, and welfare schemes".
 Somadeva also describes the Charvaka method of defeating the nation's enemies, referring to thirteen disguised enemies in the kingdom with selfish interests who should not be spared.
 Kautilya presents a detailed scheme to remove the enemies in the guise of friends.
 The Charvaka stalwart, Brihaspati, is more ancient than Kautilya and Somadeva.
-He appears to be contemporaneous with the Harappa and Mohenjo-daro cultures.
+He appears to have been contemporaneous with the Harappa and Mohenjo-daro cultures.

 Archaeological evidence regarding kings, priests, and palaces in the Harappa and Mohenjo-Daro excavations is limited.
 However, the presence of complex civilization and public facilities such as granaries and bathhouses, along with the existence of large cities, indicates the likelihood of centralized governance.
-The uniformity in the artifacts and brick sizes suggests that there was some form of centralized governance.
+The uniformity of the artifacts and brick sizes suggests some form of centralized governance.
 Although speculation regarding social hierarchies and class structures is plausible, the absence of discernible elite burial sites also suggests that most citizens were almost equal in status.

-Antiquity to the 19th century

-Dating back to antiquity, states have required officials like pages, treasurers, and tax collectors to administer the practical business of government.
-Before the 19th century, the staffing of most public administrations was rife with nepotism, favoritism, and political patronage, which was often referred to as a "spoils system".
-Public administrators have long been the "eyes and ears" of rulers.
-In medieval times, the abilities to read and write, as well as, add and subtract were as dominated by the educated elite as public employment.
-Consequently, the need for expert civil servants whose ability to read and write formed the basis for developing expertise in such necessary activities as legal record-keeping, paying and feeding armies, and levying taxes.
-As the European imperialist age progressed and the military powers extended their hold over other continents and people, the need for a sophisticated public administration grew.